schmelto/abap/README.md

 ENDFUNCTION.
 ```
-In here we generate a new object from a global class in which our further coding will be placed.
+We have to create a new object with the type of out global class in which our further coding will take place.

 ```abap
 DATA(zcl_fi_edi_payext_2441) = NEW zcl_fi_edi_payext_2441( ).
 ```
-**Note:** Use inline declarations!
+> **Note:** Use inline declarations!

-Now we can call a public method of this class/object and can implement all further logic in here.
+Now we can call a public method of this class/object in which the logic part will be implemented.
-We should put all parameters from the function module in the call of this method and made some exception handling here.
+As best practice should we put all parameters from the function module in the call of the method (and made some initial exception handling here).

 ```abap
 zcl_fi_edi_payext_2441->change_idoc(
     EXPORTING